by Jamie C. Williamson, PhD

 You also might try sharing this post with your spouse to start a discussion about what you both might want most for yourselves and your relationship this year.
 Talk about what it means to recognize that the best gifts are not the most expensive.
 The best gifts are tailored to the receiver’s unique needs and desires, reflect effort and involvement on your part, and demonstrate your commitment to the person and the relationship you share.
 Then work it out so you have the best (and perhaps, least expensive) Christmas ever.

 If you would like to give your spouse a Relationship Enhancement Workshop let me know if I can help.

-You’ll find me at Amity Mediation Workshop, where, in addition to Marriage, Family, and Divorce Mediation, we also conduct Relationship Enhancement Workshops for couples who want to improve communication while deepening intimacy, commitment, and passion in committed relationships.
+You’ll find me at Amity Mediation and Relationship Workshop, where, in addition to Divorce, Family, and Civil Mediation, we also now offer psycho-educational Marriage Refresher Courses for couples who want to stay happily together forever.

 The quality of your relationships determine the quality of your life.
 So, Sign Up Now to receive Dr. Williamson’s FREE “Relationship Matters” email packed with Hot Topics and Relatable Insights, as well as other helpful (and fun) relationship guidance.